-2,700,000 Shares of Common Stock

-Or

-Pre-Funded Warrants to Purchase up to 2,700,000 Shares of Common Stock Warrants to Purchase up to 2,700,000 Shares of Common Stock
+1,555,555 Shares of Common Stock Or Pre-Funded Warrants to Purchase up to 1,555,555 Shares of Common Stock Warrants to Purchase up to 1,555,555 Shares of Common Stock

-This is a firm commitment offering of 2,700,000 shares of common stock, par value \$0.001 per share and warrants to purchase up to 2,700,000 shares of our common stock, at an assumed combined offering price of \$6.372 per share of common stock and accompanying warrant (based on the last reported sale price of our common stock on The Nasdaq Capital Market on June 21, 2019, and giving effect to completion of our 1-for-12 reverse stock split, which is further described in this prospectus).
+This is a firm commitment offering of 1,555,555 shares of common stock, par value \$0.001 per share, and warrants to purchase up to 1,555,555 shares of our common stock, at an assumed combined offering price of \$11.25 per share of common stock and accompanying warrant (based on the last reported sale price of our common stock on The NASDAQ Capital Market on June 28, 2019).
 Each share of our common stock is being sold together with a warrant (each a "Purchase Warrant") to purchase one share of our common stock.
-Each Purchase Warrant will have an exercise price per share of not less than 100% of the offering price, will be exercisable beginning on the date that is six months after the date of the date of original issuance, and will expire on the fifth anniversary of the original issuance date.
+Each Purchase Warrant will have an exercise price per share of not less than 100% of the offering price, will be exercisable beginning on the date of issuance, and will expire on the fifth anniversary of the date of issuance.
 The shares of our common stock and Purchase Warrants are immediately separable and will be issued separately, but will be purchased together in this offering.

-We are also offering to those purchasers, if any, whose purchase of our common stock in this offering would otherwise result in such purchaser, together with its affiliates and other related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing common stock, to purchase pre-funded warrants to purchase shares of our common stock, (the "Pre-Funded Warrants," and together with the Purchase Warrants, the "Warrants").
+We are also offering to those purchasers, if any, whose purchase of our common stock in this offering would otherwise result in such purchaser, together with its affiliates and other related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity, in lieu of purchasing common stock, to purchase pre-funded warrants to purchase shares of our common stock (the "Pre-Funded Warrants," and together with the Purchase Warrants, the "Warrants").
 The purchase price of each Pre-Funded Warrant will equal the price per share at which shares of our common stock are being sold to the public in this offering, minus \$0.01, and the exercise price of each Pre-Funded Warrant will equal \$0.01 per share of common stock.
 For each Pre-Funded Warrant purchased in this offering in lieu of common stock, we will reduce the number of shares of common stock being sold in the offering by one.
 Each Pre-Funded Warrant purchased in this offering in lieu of common stock also is being sold together with a Purchase Warrant.
 Pursuant to this prospectus, we are also offering the shares of common stock issuable upon the exercise of the Purchase Warrants and Pre-Funded Warrants offered hereby.